htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     configure ``CCB_ADDRESS`` :index:`CCB_ADDRESS` so
     communications originating within the same private network do not need to go through CCB.
-For more information about CCB, see page \ `1104 <NetworkingincludessectionsonPortUsageandCCB.html#x37-3150003.9.4>`__.
+For more information about CCB, see :ref:`admin-manual/networking:htcondor connection brokering (ccb)`.

 ``CCB_HEARTBEAT_INTERVAL`` :index:`CCB_HEARTBEAT_INTERVAL`
-    This is the maximum number of seconds of silence on a daemon’s connection to the CCB server after which it will ping the server to verify that the connection still works.
+    This is the maximum number of seconds of silence on a daemon's connection to the CCB server after which it will ping the server to verify that the connection still works.
 The default is 5 minutes.
     This feature serves to both speed up detection of dead connections